rks101/isdp/README.md

 # isdp
-Information Security and Data Privacy concerns with some examples
+Information Security and Data Privacy concerns with some examples.
+Surely, the content below is unstructured and looking for assistance.

 ## Shannon's Maxim